For Coptic Church, changes, questions after priest ouster

 Clergy members are held in high esteem and some help perpetuate a culture of silence, using their authority and religious arguments to urge victims to “forgive and forget” and call for “unrestricted obedience” to religious authorities, he said.

-“We know that there was a problem in the system,” he said of Zakhari’s case.
+“We know that there was a problem in the system,” Salama said of Zakhari’s case.
 “But, you know, so long as everyone’s saying, ‘It’s not my fault, it’s someone else’s,’ then maybe we are all to blame.”

+Halim, the church spokesman in Egypt, was asked about the divergent reactions to Khalil’s case in an interview with Copts United website.

+“The church doesn’t punish a priest the moment he makes a mistake. … When there is a deviant position regarding the teachings or the behavior, the church provides a chance, two, 10 and possibly up to 20 as long as he has the desire to change,” he said.
+“The church takes a position and makes a judgment - and that happens in very limited and very rare situations - when it sees that there’s nothing that works.”

+With Egypt’s largely conservative culture, sexual issues are not typically publicly discussed and many, Christians and Muslims alike, worry that coming forward with stories of sexual abuse could hurt victims’ reputations.
+Recently, young Egyptian activists have increasingly campaigned online to chip away at the stigma.

+But in the West - where the church has expanded - Coptic leaders must deal with the different ways of thinking of younger members, said the Hudson Institute’s Tadros.

-Zakhari said her faith has fueled her years-long fight.
+Zakhari sees the benefit and righteousness of more openness.
+She said her faith has fueled her years-long fight.

 “I just know Jesus Christ would not be OK with this,” she said, her voice cracking.
+“I know that this is a responsibility that Jesus Christ gave me.”

 Fam reported from Winter Park, Florida.
-New York-based AP investigative researcher Randy Herschaft and reporters Samy Magdy and Maggie Michael in Cairo, Egypt contributed to this report.
+New York-based AP investigative researcher Randy Herschaft and reporters Samy Magdy and Maggie Michael in Cairo contributed to this report.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.